Pat McAfee: ESPN

 On July 29, 2019, Adam Schefter announced via Twitter that McAfee would be joining ESPN as the color analyst for their Thursday Night College Football broadcasts, alongside Matt Hasselbeck.
 The news came after McAfee had auditioned for ESPN's Monday Night Football after Jason Witten's return to the Cowboys, though ESPN decided to retain its booth as is.
 In the same year, McAfee began making regular appearances on Get Up! and College GameDay, after appearing on the latter show as a celebrity guest picker.

 In September 2022, it was announced that McAfee would be returning to ESPN.
 He serves as a full-time analyst on College Gameday.
 He will serve as an analyst for ESPN's coverage of the Rose Bowl, the College Football Playoff, the Super Bowl and Pro Bowl.
 McAfee is also a part of Peyton Manning's Omaha Productions college football alternate telecasts on ESPN2.
 He has appeared as a guest twice on Monday Night Football with Peyton and Eli.

 In May 2023, ESPN announced that The Pat McAfee Show would move to its platforms, including ESPN television, ESPN+, and YouTube under a multi-year deal; McAfee stated that moving to ESPN would give him better access to "production assets, league rights capabilities, and access to everything in the sports world".
 On August 17, 2023, it was announced that The Pat McAfee Show would be making its debut on ESPN, ESPN+ and YouTube on September 7, 2023, the same day as the 2023 NFL season opener.
 Although the exact dollar amount of his deal with ESPN was not publicly disclosed, it has been reported to be over eight figures.

+Music career

+McAfee released his debut single, a country rock song titled "Dookie", in December 2025.
+His debut album, The Diary of a Polarizing Figure, released on August 14, 2026.

 Controversy

 Some of McAfee's work on ESPN has been controversial and resulted in legal repercussions.
 Although McAfee was only reporting on existing reports, in 2023 he faced defamation allegations from Brett Favre for claiming that the former quarterback stole money from "poor people in Mississippi."

 On April 1, 2025, it was reported that his amplification of a false rumor about a student at the University of Mississippi had sparked harassment and bullying.
 McAfee talked about the false rumor with guests on his show and posted a clip of the discussion on X, captioned "What's going on at Ole Miss".

-McAfee has also faced criticism for allowing Aaron Rodgers to promote Anti-vaccine conspiracy theories on his show.
+McAfee has also faced criticism for allowing Aaron Rodgers to promote anti-vaccine conspiracy theories on his show.